bravoalpha79/k9-zen/README.md

 4. A user shall be able to contact the school personnel in order to obtain additional information on any school-relevant topic.

- ### Owner requirements

-1. A user shall be provided with the information about what makes K9Zen training different than "mainstream" training.
+5. A user shall be provided with the information about what makes K9Zen training different than "mainstream" training.

-2. A user shall be provided with the following contact details:
+6. A user shall be provided with the following contact details:
     - a phone number (with established contact times), and
     - a contact form for email communication.

-3. A user shall be provided with the additional contact option of visiting (auditing) any class training session.
+7. A user shall be provided with the additional contact option of visiting (auditing) any class training session.
     - A user shall be provided with an additional caveat when visiting with their dog.